-Countless surveys and studies refer to the Rio Grande Valley as one the poorest areas with the lowest credit scores in the nation.
-For over 40 years the Community Development Corporation of Brownsville (CDCB) has actively engaged in providing sound and affordable housing in this region, consisting of small cities, rural areas and colonias where generational poverty is deeply entrenched.
-The counties of Cameron, Starr and Willacy provide a good example, with 27% to 35% of their populations living below the poverty line (twice the proportion as that of Texas overall), and median household incomes ranging from \$27,133 to \$36,095 across these three counties.
-CDCB firmly believes that a home represents the principle wealth accumulation tool for the majority of households.
-The acquisition of a home translates into concrete financial wealth and confers immense social and economic benefits to individuals, families and the surrounding communities.
-Furthermore, positive effects of a home purchase are intergenerational and change the legacy of families for generations upon generations.
+Countless surveys and studies refer to the Rio Grande Valley as one of the poorest areas with the lowest credit scores in the nation.
+For over 40 years the Community Development Corporation of Brownsville (CDCB) has actively engaged in providing sound and affordable housing in this region, which consists of small cities, rural areas, and colonias where generational poverty is deeply entrenched.
+The counties of Cameron, Starr, and Willacy provide a good example, with 27% to 35% of their populations living below the poverty line (twice Texas's overall poverty rate), and median household incomes ranging from \$27,133 to \$36,095 across these three counties.
+A home is not just a place to live-it's the main way people build wealth for themselves and their families for generations to come.
+Buying a home boosts not only the homeowner's social and economic opportunities, but also supports the community as a whole, and can change the legacy of families for generations upon generations.

-CDCB's MiCasita program was designed to meet the demographic profile of the families served and was informed by an in-depth analysis of community member household financial balance sheets.
-Over time, the analysis found that a significant proportion of individuals were trapped in a cycle of chronic financial instability, irrespective of their property ownership status.
+CDCB's MiCasita program was designed to meet local families' needs, and was informed by an in-depth analysis of community member household finances.
+The analysis found that too many people who lived in these communities were trapped in a cycle of chronic financial instability-regardless of whether they owned property or not.
 For example, the financial profile of potential homeowners in May of 2019 who resided in either a colonia or a USDA-designated rural area, revealed that although half of the people living in the area owned their own property, the average household held four accounts currently past due, and held on average \$11,525 in past due medical debt.
-Six out of ten potential rural and colonia homeowners held less than \$400 of savings, with an average credit score of 590, and an average net worth of -\$22,213.
-One third subsisted on a fixed incomes either from Social Security or disability payments and received an average disbursement of \$983.
+Six out of ten potential rural and colonia homeowners held less than \$400 in savings, with an average credit score of 590, and an average net worth of -\$22,213.
+One-third subsisted on fixed incomes either from Social Security or disability payments and received an average disbursement of \$983.
 A large share of the CDCB's participants resided in multigenerational households and their financial lives were further complicated by mixed immigration status and lack of access to affordable legal resources necessary to clear title or determine legal claim to a property passed down from a previous generation.

 CDCB staff developed MiCasita in response to the method by which families in rural areas and colonias develop their homes.
-Typically, families begin with a modest and dilapidated structure containing a bedroom, kitchen, living room and possibly an indoor bathroom.
+Typically, families begin with a modest and dilapidated structure containing a bedroom, kitchen, living room and an indoor bathroom.
 As the family saves throughout the year, or receives a large federal income tax refund, typically buttressed by the Earned Income Tax Credit, they use these funds to add a bedroom or a bathroom.
 The home is expanded in a piecemeal fashion reflecting flows of income, though typically neither structurally sound nor economically efficient.

-MiCasita responds by using a phased construction approach to meet immediate housing needs and has the flexibility to "grow" or expand as a family's financial situation improves and/or as their housing size needs increase.
-The program allows families to expand their mortgage loan as their income increases allowing for the option to increase the square footage of their home.
-The financing product offers an initial loan and/or grant to support the purchase of the core structure and subsequent loans and grants (two to three) to complete the home over time.
+MiCasita responded by using a phased construction approach to meet immediate housing needs with the flexibility to "grow" or expand as a family's financial situation improves or as their housing size needs increase.
+The program allows families to expand their mortgage loan as their income increases, allowing for the option to increase the square footage of their home.
+The financing product offers an initial loan or grant to support the purchase of the core structure and subsequent loans and grants to complete the home over time.
 The financing product is structured to allow for lower monthly payments by utilizing lower rates, longer terms and deferred loan amounts.